-In addition to the review of Pearce's most recent CNA, CIP, and Appendix B of the "LEA TTIPS Decision-Making Team: Recommendations and Resources for Its Creation and Facilitation" document, AISD district-level administrators and campus administrators met with a number of stakeholders to discuss the intervention model best suited to the school's current climate.
+In addition to the review of Mendez's most recent CNA, CIP, and Appendix B of the "LEA TTIPS Decision-Making Team: Recommendations and Resources for Its Creation and Facilitation" document, AISD District-level administrators and campus administrators met with a number of stakeholders to discuss the intervention model best suited to the school's current climate.

 Staff has consulted with the current Campus Advisory Committee (CAC) regarding the proposed transformation intervention model for the school.
 The CAC consists of parents, students, professional and classified staff, directors of any special academic programs on campus, community members, and non-profit organizations that participate in the Campus Needs Assessment and in developing Campus Improvement Plans.
+Meetings were held on March 9, 2010 and April 13, 2010.

-In addition to reviewing the possible TTIPS proposal with the CAC, the current principal has met with her staff to review the plans for a transformation initiative.
-Separate meetings were held for campus-based administrators and district staff was present at these meetings to answer questions.
-District staff was also available during vertical team planning meetings for Pearce Middle School and the associated middle and elementary school principals to ensure that all activities were not just horizontally aligned, but vertically aligned, so students entering Pearce would have a strong academic base when entering high school.
+In addition to exploring the possible TTIPS proposal with the CAC, the current principal has met with her staff to review the plans for a transformation initiative.
+Separate meetings were held for campus-based administrators and District staff was present at these meetings to answer questions.
+District staff was also available during vertical team planning meetings for Mendez and the associated elementary and high school school principals to ensure that all activities were not just horizontally aligned, but vertically aligned, thus students entering Mendez Middle School would receive a strong academic base while at Mendez.